Clarion

 Named for the Clarion River, the town of Clarion became the county seat and, by 1841, established a borough with a population of 741.
 Today, the current population is over 6,000.

-It has a bustling business district, is the home of Clarion University, has numerous employment opportunities, and has a safe and friendly community with many activities throughout the year.
-Known for its Autumn Leaf Festival, Clarion is a popular place for alumni, friends, and family.
+It boasts a bustling business district, is home to Clarion University, offers numerous employment opportunities, and features a safe and friendly community with a variety of activities throughout the year.
+Known for its Autumn Leaf Festival, Clarion is a popular place for alums, friends, and family.

 Located 1 mile north of Interstate 80, Clarion is 80 miles north of Pittsburgh, 70 miles east of Youngstown, Ohio, and 300 miles west of New York, New York.
-Interstate 80, using exits 62 and 64, provides entrances to Clarion and the nationally known Cook Forest State Park, which is located 20 minutes from downtown.
+Interstate 80, using exits 62 and 64, provides access to Clarion and the nationally recognized Cook Forest State Park, located 20 minutes from downtown.

-Be sure to stop at Clarion on your next trip, or why not make it your next destination?
-We would love to have you visit.
+Be sure to stop at Clarion on your next trip, or consider making it your next destination.
+We would love for you to visit.

 Clarion Borough